Amritkj001/caregiver-chatbot/README.md

 ## Approach

-**How might we use machine learning to address this awareness gap?**
+**How might we use machine learning to address this gap in awareness of existing grants and schemes?**

 We will follow the data science process to create a solution.
 1. Define the problem